 Group Independent Studies (GISPs) are cooperative inquiries in which participating students bear major responsibility for both the planning and conduct of the work.
 GISPs carry regular course credit and provide an opportunity for academic pursuits which might not be available in regular courses.

-Each GISP should be sponsored by an instructor holding a teaching appointment at Brown University who is prepared to assess the proposed study, to provide advice during the project, and to be responsible for the evaluation of each student's work.
-Normally this person will be a Brown faculty member.
+Each GISP is sponsored by an instructor holding a teaching appointment at Brown University.
+The GISP sponsor helps students develop the proposed study, provides oversight during the term the course is offered, and evaluates each student's work.
+Normally, a GISP sponsor will be a Brown faculty member.
 Under exceptional circumstances, a graduate student with appropriate expertise and teaching experience may be eligible to be a sponsor.